Luigi's Mansion: Dark Moon: Graphics and worldbuilding

 The game was split up in a level-like format to emphasize the on-the-go portability of the Nintendo 3DS, and each level was built to be about ten to twenty minutes in length and have something "satisfying" happen in each of them.
 They also used this executive decision to reimagine the same locations with new ideas.
 The developers knew that the open-world format would result in tedious backtracking, so they added new ideas or changed others in rooms that the player had already visited.
 They justified this by making it seem as if the ghosts have visited and messed with a room's interior.
 Next Level Games was taught the Japanese word "karakuri" from Ikebata, which roughly translates to "surprise and delight", and they used this as a philosophy for designing each location.
 To encourage exploration, they hid various secrets and other paranormal activities in the rooms.
-Miyamoto wanted the game to have a lot of value, so multiple mansion designs were included.
+Miyamoto wanted the game to have a lot of value, so multiple area designs were included.
 This also allowed for near limitless creativity and the concept was exploited to include as many diverse locations as possible, such as a steam clock factory and a museum.
 The developers also emphasized Miyamoto's design philosophy of "going left", where the player should be rewarded for returning to old parts of the game.
 Although they were made to be relatively easy to find they made sure it would still be a challenge for those who were trying to fully complete the game; Ikebata himself struggled to find some of the collectibles and needed help from others.
 To make backtracking less repetitive they introduce the Dark-Light Device.
 The Dark-Light Device was originally going to be similar to an alternate reality, where the player could switch between the real world and a "spirit world" and see differences among them.
 They considered the concept, however, to be overplayed; they switched it to be singular items within the real world instead.

 Next Level Games received a lot of positive feedback from players who played the Dark Moon demo at E3, and they found that 3D graphics helped make capturing ghosts easier.
 To make the 3D graphics a more comfortable experience they used a fixed camera perspective and keep the camera more static during cutscenes.
 For better ease of experience, the transition between the first and third perspectives was also slowed and important objects were kept within view of the player at all times.
 The first boss battle was designed to bring out the room's 3D depth.
 Throughout the development process, they continuously revisited the 3D graphics to understand and utilize them as effectively as possible.